Bloomberg just confirmed Citadel is one of the hedge funds under investigation by the Department of Justice.

 Citadel received a $1.2 billion lifeline from partners Sequoia and Paradigm early this year, the first time the company receives private funding.

-Deputy Global Treasurer Michael Kurlander also resigned last year after 4 years with Citadel.
+Deputy Global Treasurer Michael Kurlander has also resigned after 4 years with Citadel.

-He left in June of 2021, right when ‘meme stocks’ were at their peak.
+He left in June of 2021 during the time when ‘meme stocks’ were at their peak.

 The hedge fund announced late last year to its customers they would be imposed heavy fees if they withdrew their investments.